 Tip: for the print option, it is best to check the level of involvement as some copywriters are actively involved in the printing and distribution process.

-3. No time to write a blog
+3. No time to write blogs

 We all know that writing a blog can take a significant amount of time.
 But it’s not just the writing component that takes time; it’s the planning and strategizing that goes behind the content.

-You see, writing blogs without a content strategy is like long distance driving to a destination that you’ve never been before.
+You see, writing blogs without a content strategy is like long-distance driving to a destination that you’ve never been before.
 And without a map!
 You hope to get there without running out of petrol along the way.
 The same applies here with your blogs.

 A copywriter will help you come up with a series of topics, a schedule for each publication with action-driven content to increase your readership and convert them into paying customers.